roman-milk/roman-milk.github.io/my-bi-valentine.md

+===

- ****** My Bi Valentine ****** bygeronimo_appleby© We rutted for another twenty minutes or so, with me fucking into Michelle from behind, our bodies colliding with meaty slaps.
+We rutted for another twenty minutes or so, with me fucking into Michelle from behind, our bodies colliding with meaty slaps.
 Leaning in low over her back meant I could grab for her breasts, their weight in my palms while I squeezed and savoured their texture.

  We also tried it standing up, with me battering her from behind, my hands on her hips, her heels pecking at the parquet flooring as Michelle struggled to stay on her feet.
 Michelle was mad for it, moaning and gasping and mewling while Zach looked at us and stroked himself to a second hard-on.
 Her head lolled loose and she sobbed with delight, what spare flesh she had on her hips rippling under the impact of my energetic thrusting.